Oculus Story Studio

-I found that the most rewarding VR design ideas are very grounded in practical constraints.
-For instance, since artists actually use Quill for hours at a time, ergonomics are a primary concern because your arms get tired.
+I found that some very rewarding VR design ideas are very grounded in practical constraints.
+Since artists actually use Quill for hours at a time, ergonomics are a primary concern because your arms get tired.

-Since VR is so different from flat screen interfaces, I spent most of my time making prototypes in Unity to try out interaction ideas in 3D.
+VR is so different from flat screen interfaces, thus I spent most of my time making prototypes in Unity to try out interaction ideas in 3D.